Tip 13 - How to get accurate focus?

 I am not talking about blurring the background or foreground, or motion blur (which we will discuss in the next tip) etc. In those scenarios, your audience is naturally drawn to the part of the image that is in sharp focus while the rest of the image is blurred out.
 It’s good story telling - both you and your audience know what is important in your image.

-On the contrary, many DSLR photographers encounter the “disaster blur” where nothing is in focus, or the wrong thing is in focus.
+On the contrary, many mirrorless / DSLR photographers encounter the “disaster blur” where nothing is in focus, or the wrong thing is in focus.
 Please don’t panic, or complain your camera is not good enough.

 Bcentenario Park Santiago 2019-10-16-003.jpg